gothicmuppet/soulcalibur6/index.md

 Cons
 - Nobody has their own unique stages
-- Everything is behind a paywall. characters, old music
+- Everything is behind a paywall. characters, old music, stages
+- there is only one costume per character. the rest our color swaps.
 - Libra of souls is too long
 - A few old characters are missing: Rock, Lizardman, and Yun Seong.
+I might as well play any of the past SoulCalbiur games.
+- Guest characters can be overpowering.